waggyz/femera-mini-app/README.md

 ./femera-$CPUMODEL-gcc -v2 -c $C -s1 -p "neper/cubic"$N"s1p1"
 ```

+Note that the reported modulus error represents the discrepency between the model response and and a theoretical estimate for an infinite polycrstal.
+It should go to zero in the limit as the number of grains approaches infiniity.

 ## Mini-App Files

 `femera.h` `femera-mini.cc` Set compile-time constants in the header file (though most of these don't work).
 The femera-mini executable parses a partitioned set of `.fmr` files having the provided base name.
 It supports a few command line options.